awsdocs/amazon-dynamodb-developer-guide/doc_source/Limits.md

 ### Table Names and Secondary Index Names<a name="limits-naming-rules-tables-secondary-indexes"></a>

-Names for tables and secondary indexes must be at least 3 characters long, but no greater than 255 characters long\.
+Names for tables and secondary indexes must be at least three characters long, but no greater than 255 characters long\.
 Allowed characters are:
 + `A-Z`
 + `a-z`
 + `0-9`